BioinformaticsSTU/TGStools/README.md

 mainly contains 4 files

 #### input_no_suffix directory
-the name is the intput file name without suffix. it contain the file of CNCI.index, which is the result of the software CNCI output.
+directory of the CNCI output result.

 #### input_no_suffix_PLEK
-which is the result of the software PLEK output.
+directory of the PLEK output result.

 #### input_no_suffix_union_plek_cnci.txt
-the output of union of the software CNCI and PLEK, in which the first column is the tanscript ID
+output of union of the software CNCI and PLEK, in which the first column is the tanscript ID

 #### input_no_suffix_intersect_plek_cnci.txt
-the output of intersect of the software CNCI and PLEK, in which the first column is the tanscript ID
+output of intersect of the software CNCI and PLEK, in which the first column is the tanscript ID

 ----------------------------
 ## extract_lncRNA_gtf